-- Winston contemplates a woman who threw herself over a child to protect him from machine-gun fire even though she knew it wouldn't help.
+- Winston contemplates a woman who threw herself over a child to protect him from the fire of a helicopter gunship even though she knew it wouldn't help.
 He comes to the realization that "If you loved someone, you loved him, and when you had nothing else to give you still gave him love."

 - A man dying of starvation is brought to the cell in the Ministry of Love that Winston is sharing with several other prisoners.
 One man offers him a piece of bread.
 And then a bunch of guards storm in and beat him with clubs.